 - Must constantly innovate the product to retain subscribers.

-The ultimate motive of a wholesaler is to constantly supply goods to the retailers or intermediary businesses, which helps satisfy the needs of the consumers.
+The ultimate motive of a wholesaler is to constantly supply goods to retailers or intermediary businesses, which helps satisfy the needs of the consumers.

 Advantages of Wholesaling Business –